 At the time of this Housing Study's completion, the future configuration of the Adams Friendship Area School District's facilities is unknown and dependent upon future referendums.
-Since the bulk of the district's students attend school in newer facilities on the northeast side of the City of Adams and the current middle school is aging, NCWRPC recommends that the school district consider selling the middle school at 420 North Main Street in the City of Adams for housing development if vacated for the following reasons:
+Since the bulk of the district's students attend school in newer facilities on the northeast side of the City of Adams and the current middle school is aging, NCWRPC recommends that the school district considers selling the middle school at 420 North Main Street in the City of Adams for housing development if vacated for the following reasons:

-- The current middle school is located in a walkable area, and renovation of existing buildings often results in more affordable housing than new construction. - The existing athletic fields can be parceled off to reduce the amount of land a developer would need to buy to renovate the school, saving costs. - Various programs, such as historic tax credits, housing tax credits, and others listed earlier in this Housing Study can be combined to further bring development costs down, passing the savings on to future residents. - Undeveloped open space and parking lots on site have the potential for additional new housing units to be built on-site, increasing the ability of the site to cash-flow appropriately relative to construction costs. - A portion of the building's square footage could be used for office space, coworking space, a fitness center, or other amenities that increase the site's revenue while providing amenities that may not currently exist in the community.
-Revenue from these amenities also helps offset construction costs.
+- The current middle school is located in a walkable area, and renovation of existing buildings often results in more affordable housing than new construction. - The existing athletic fields can be parceled off to reduce the amount of land a developer would need to buy to renovate the school, saving costs. - Various programs, such as historic tax credits, housing tax credits, and others listed earlier in this Housing Study can be combined to further bring development costs down, passing the savings on to future residents. - Undeveloped open space and parking lots on site have the potential for additional new housing units to be built on-site, increasing the ability of the site to cash-flow appropriately relative to construction costs. - A portion of the building's square footage could be used for office space, coworking space, a fitness center, or other amenities that increase the site's revenue while providing amenities that may not currently exist.